Your Credit Score Questions, Answered!

-Is this the most important measurement as you apply for credit or is it just one of many and not have as much influence as you’d think?
+Is this the most important measurement as you apply for a mortgage, car loan, personal loan, credit card, etc. or is it just one of many and it really doesn’t have as much influence as you’d think?

-It certainly is the most significant factor and is the best indicator available for lenders to determine how risky of a borrower you are.
-Even though negative items on a credit report can sometimes be explained, the influence of your credit report to a lender for any loan will be great.
+It certainly is a way to measure loan pay back risks and is the best indicator available for lenders determine how risky of a borrower you are.
+Even though sometimes negative items on a credit report can be explained, the influenced nature of the credit report to a lender for any loan will be great.

 How long does it take to repair a bad score?

 That depends on what needs to be repaired.
 There really is no quick fix.
-Depending on the circumstances, fixing a bad score will take time.
-But don’t fret – there are ways to make improvements.
+Depending on whether there was a mistake on the report or a loan was paid off, getting a bad score fixed will take time.

 What kind of circumstances can bring down a good score?

-Things like missing payments, applying for too many lines of credit at once, and closing too many cards all have a negative impact on your credit score.
-Tax debts, having little available credit, and your debt-to-available-credit ratio also affect your score negatively.
+Things like; missing payments, applying for too many lines of credit at once, closing too many cards, ignoring a debt all have a negative impact on your credit score.
+Tax debts, having little available credit and your debt to available credit ratio also affect your score negatively.
 Other things that can negatively affect your score are repossessions and failure to pay your mortgage.

 What are classic “silly” to make to avoid getting a bad score?

-- Not paying bills on time.
-These days, it is easy to set up automatic payments so you don’t have to worry about missing any.
+-Not paying bills on time, it is so easy to set up a debit or auto pay for the minimum each month so you don’t have to deal with missed payments.

-- Ignoring a debt and letting it accumulate with interest and late fees until it brings your score down with it!
+-Ignoring a debt and letting it accumulate with interest and late fees until it brings your score right down with it!

-There is no way to estimate the difference in interest rates for varying scores, as this will vary from lender to lender.
-However, the higher the score, the more likely you are to be offered the best rate and terms.
-With a lower score, you may be required to have a cosigner and may pay higher interest rates.
-To improve a low score, work on regularly paying your bills on time, keeping your balances and revolving debt down, and paying off debt rather than moving it around (don’t rob Peter to pay Paul).
-Also, try to limit the amount of credit accounts you apply for and open.
+There is no way to estimate the difference in interest rates for varying scores.
+However, the higher the score the more likely you are to get the item at the best rate and terms.
+The lower the score more likely you may need a cosigner and you may pay a higher amount for the item.
+To improve a low score work on paying down your debt by paying your bills on time, keeping your balances and revolving debt down, and paying off debt rather than moving it around.
+Also try and limit the amount of credit accounts you apply for and open.